Back to Articles

 4 min read

 New Delhi: The Ministry of Education’s move to shift NEET-UG to a Computer-Based Test (CBT) format from 2027 has set off a wide debate online.
-On Reddit and other student forums, reactions are sharply split between those who see CBT as a necessary fix for paper leaks and those who worry that the change will simply create new technical problems.
+On Reddit and other student forums, reactions to the planned NEET 2027 CBT are sharply split between those who see CBT as a necessary fix for paper leaks and those who worry that the change will simply create new technical problems.

 The discussion reflects something deeper than a format change.
 It captures years of exam anxiety, distrust in administration, and a growing acceptance that the pen-and-paper era is ending.